 In the end, Wayland took the kids to L.A. to meet their mother.
 But on their way, Wayland had a dream in which Dolores swimming underwater transformed into a canine monster for a brief second.
-He was dubious whether Dolores loved him or just tempted him like the folk are attached to the film’s title.
+He suspected whether Dolores loved him or just tempted him like the folklore attached to the film’s title.
 Outside the dive bar in L.A, Wayland’s doubts clouded his rationality, and he refused to walk inside with the kids.
 He disclosed that they weren’t his blood, and sooner or later, either they would, or he would walk off from their life.

 In this conflicted moment, Dodger revealed the most riveting revelation.
-Dodger was his blood, his kid.
-Wayland had been running away from responsibilities, relationships, and commitment, and it was now time to accept it.
+He punched himself and made Wayland realize that blood doesn’t matter at all.
+It’s just a liquid and Wayland made it an excuse to run away from responsibilities, relationships, and commitment.
 Understanding his mistake, Wayland walked inside the dive bar with the kids, where they witnessed and cherished their mother’s divine act.

 “The bond that links your true family is not one of blood, but of respect and joy in each other’s life.”Richard Bach